Carroty570/FCKinsubria/README.md

         - An IDE pre installed and setted, we are using and we recomend VScode, cause it's easier to integrate with github, but you can use any one you want (Eclipse, Intelijj 4 exemple)

+        -  On some theory filles will be in pdf, we recomend you to instal the extention "vscode-pdf" on you VScode, it will help to visualise your pdfs.

         - We are using this repository to share the information and divide the work, we think that this is a easier way to go throght the course, teamwork fellas